-Are you an analytical person with experience in computer science and mathematics and a willingness to work with machines?
-Then, a Machine Learning Engineer career could be perfect for you.
+Are you an analytical person with experience in computer science and mathematics?
+If yes, a Machine Learning Engineer career could be perfect for you.

 Machine learning engineers explore, mine, analyze data and retrieve valuable patterns to develop or strengthen machine learning models.
 They identify ways to improve customer service through machine learning technology.